Princess Cruises: Former fleet

-Incidents
+Accidents and incidents

 Princess Cruises was involved in litigation with General Electric in 1998 over consequential damages and lost profits resulting from a contract the two parties entered into.
-General Electric was to provide inspection and repair services upon the SS Sky Princess.
-Upon noticing surface rust on the turbine rotor, the vessel was brought ashore for cleaning and balancing, but good metal was unintentionally removed.
+General Electric was to provide inspection and repair services for Sky Princess.
+Upon noticing surface rust on the turbine rotor, the turbine was brought ashore for cleaning and balancing, but good metal was unintentionally removed.
 This destabilized the rotor, forcing Princess Cruises to cancel two 10-day cruises while additional work was performed.
 Princess originally prevailed, being awarded nearly $4.6 million.
 On appeal, however, the judgement was reversed in favor of General Electric, and Princess Cruises only recovered the price of the contract, less than $232,000.